GregReddick/ComTestLibrary/README.md

 ```
 Click in the middle of the sub and press the F5 key to execute it.
 If all
 went well, it will show you the area of a circle with the radius of 3.

+To use this in production, six files should be copied to the install
+directory: ComTestLibraryx32.comhost.dll, ComTestLibraryx32.comhost.tlb,
+ComTestLibraryx32.dll, ComTestLibraryx64.comhost.dll,
+ComTestLibraryx64.comhost.tlb, ComTestLibraryx64.dll After they are copied,
+then regsvr32 needs to be run on the two comhost files.